RaffayMa/real-estate-ml-model_/README.md

 What the project ?
-_This is my first Machine learning model, for the purpose of learning, I'll be trying to draw a template for a findamental Model : Import , Create, Fit, Predict, Evaluate_
+_This is my first Machine learning model, for the purpose of learning, I'll be trying to draw a template for a fundamental Model :
+Import, Create, Fit, Predict, Evaluate_

 Whats the underlying data structure ?
 Read the data structure ?